 To avoid abuse of food security, applicants would be screened based on income need per household.
 In addition as shown above, the amount of food security income would be at a minimal level, which would discourage dependency.

 The NCA believes that Canadians should have freedom of choice over how they spend their food security benefit and that the government should trust Canadians to do right thing.
-However, the NCA believes that the food security benefit needs to be monitored and piloted in terms of program effectiveness, and Canadians in the program need to be informed on food nutrition through federal food programs and the Canadian Food Guide.
+However, the NCA believes that the food security benefit needs to be monitored and piloted in terms of program effectiveness.

 The NCA does not support food stamps as a means for addressing food insecurity due to stigma associated with the stamps and the restrictions on the Canadians in exercising their free choice over what food they consume.
 In addition, the NCA does not support tracking food receipts as a way to monitor because it portrays food security benefit recipients as criminals and assumes that they will or at least could cheat the system.
 Further, the NCA does not support the food bank as long-term solution to food insecurity.
 Food banks are set up as an emergency response, and currently they are only meeting 25 percent of the food insecurity needs of Canadians.
 Also, there are issues with the quality of the food at food banks and the stigma associated with Canadians who use the service.
 Although the NCA believes there should be some stigma tied to the food security benefit in order to encourage self-sufficiency, it has to be moderated to prevent a counterproductive impacts.